GPT-5.2 ProBatch 2

 The cleanest example here is his pivot on acridines:

-• The field’s story (“Theory of Mutagenesis” as transversions vs transitions) sweeps too much under the rug—his “Occam’s Broom” jab is exactly about that: a theory that stays consistent by hiding inconvenient facts.
+• The field’s story (“” as transversions vs transitions) sweeps too much under the rug—his “Occam’s Broom” jab is exactly about that: a theory that stays consistent by hiding inconvenient facts.

 • His alternative is a minimal new degree of freedom: not only base substitutions but base additions and deletions.